Ithaca (Paula Cole album)

 Ithaca is the fifth studio album by American singer/songwriter Paula Cole.
 This was released internationally on 21 September 2010 on Decca Records.
 It was tracked between February until the end of April 2010.

 It is the first album entirely written by Cole (apart from "Somethin' I've Gotta Say" which was co-written with Kevin Barry) since 1999's Amen.
 The album was produced by Paula Cole and Chris Roberts.
-Kevin Killen (who produced Cole's debut record Harbinger) co-produced.
+Kevin Killen (who produced Cole's debut record Harbinger and parts of her second album This Fire) co-produced.

 “The overall theme of Ithaca is the return to home and making peace with it,” Cole says.
 “It's about accepting that I actually want to be with a man who is a lot like my father and that I am a lot like my mother—which I’ve written about in ‘Music In Me.’
 I rebelled against these classical complexes and got really beat up in the world.
 So I’ve come to a quiet place of acceptance in my family and my hometown.
 That's why I called the album ‘Ithaca,’ which is the island Odysseus came home to in The Odyssey after 10 years of fighting and 10 years of trying to get back home.
 Rockport is my Ithaca, and coming home has been an Odyssean journey: enduring war and finding beautiful things in home.
 That's the tone of the album, that there is both darkness and light to this story.
 My journey has healed me, and in that healing process I’ve been able to work again.”